NeroYuki/osudroid-guide/docs/account/create_account.md

 #### How do I create an account?

-You can create an account in [this](https://osudroid.moe/user/?action=register) page.
+You can create an account in [this](https://osudroid.moe/user/?action=register) page (If you are in the game, navigating from Options -> Account Option -> Register will also redirect you to this page).
 You must request a verification token, which will be sent to your email.
 Please make sure to also check the spam folder as the email is often flagged as spam.

 Once you have filled the required fields and register, you will have your account ready.